By Ebony Bomani

 Here's how to find out what your hair's porosity is.
 PATTERN Brand Educator Ebony Bomani explains.

 Hair has a very “closed” hair shaft so it’s difficult for moisture to go in or out.
 Hair often takes a long time to dry when wet, & products often struggle to be absorbed by the hair.
 Heat or steam can help to open up the hair cuticle so that moisture can go in, & cold water rinses can be great for “sealing” the hair back up to lock in the hydration.
-Intensive Conditioner & Lightweight Conditioner can be great for this hair type!
+Low porosity hair products such as the Intensive Conditioner & Lightweight Conditioner can be great for this hair type!

 Hair relatively has a good balance of accepting moisture into & out of the strands.
 Water & formulas absorb & dry down without too much trouble.
 Medium Conditioner & Lightweight Conditioner works well for hair of this porosity.